My child has

 At Cook Children’s, we want every child to have access to the best pediatric care possible.
 Not all insurance policies provide coverage for specialized medical care for children.
 Here, we provide you with information you need to choose a plan that covers your child’s unique needs.

-The open enrollment period for Marketplace affordable care insurance has begun!
-Get covered for 2015.
+The open enrollment period for Marketplace affordable care insurance has ended!

-Open enrollment begins November 15, 2014 and ends February 15, 2015.
-After that, you can only enroll in the ACA health plan if you have a qualifying life event or a complex situation.
+The next open enrollment begins November 15, 2015.
+You can still enroll if you have a qualifying life event or a complex situation, or if you qualify for Medicaid or CHIP.
 Before choosing a plan, please ensure that Cook Children's Health Care System and your Cook Children's doctors are included in the plan's provider list so you won't experience any interruptions in your child's care.
 Learn more at HealthCare.gov.

 We provide basic information on health insurance, what kinds of policies are available, how to save money on insurance costs, who to contact when you have insurance questions and the kinds of coverage available to children in Texas under the new health laws.
 We also provide direction on where to turn for help if you run into complications.
 It is important to understand insurance and we're here to help give each family the tools they need to find the best coverage for their needs, so you can keep your focus on the child that matters most ... yours.